-In fact, Duleba reports that the decline in hormone levels was greater than what they found with , a common band-aid for PCOS symptoms.
+Duleba also reports that the decline in hormone levels was greater than what they found with the birth control pill, a common band-aid for PCOS symptoms.
 The research team is hopeful that resveratrol will help restore normal cycles and improve fertility in the long term.
 That’s great news for women who are trying to conceive or are concerned about the side effects or short term solution of the pill.
 Resveratrol may be a natural alternative.

 Resveratrol and Diabetes Risk

 The news gets even better.
 Women in the study who received resveratrol showed improvement in diabetes risk factors.
 Their fasting insulin levels dropped by nearly 32%, and the women became more responsive to insulin.
 This prompted the researchers to report that, “Resveratrol significantly reduced ovarian and adrenal androgens.
 This effect may be, at least in part, related to an improvement of insulin sensitivity and a decline of insulin level.”

 “The findings suggest resveratrol can improve the body’s ability to use insulin and potentially lower the risk of developing diabetes.
 The supplement may be able to help reduce the risk of metabolic problems common in women with PCOS.” -Antoni J. Duleba, MD